michelled/weavly.org/src/resources/strategies-to-support-peer-collaboration.md

 * Prepare to be flexible

-  * Design lessons and classroom layout to allow you to move from the whole group to small group to individual instruction easily
+  * Design lessons/instructions and arrange the classroom layout to easy allow movement from the whole group to small groups to individual one-on-one interaction
-* Consider the physical arrangement of the classroom:
+* Consider the physical arrangement of the classroom

-  * Will students work at tables, desks, on the floor?
+  * Will learners work at tables, desks, on the floor?
-  * Can students move around the room?
+  * Can learners move around the room?
-  * Consider students who may not be able to move around easily, sit on the floor, etc.
+  * Consider learners who may not be able to move around easily, sit on the floor or change positions
-* Display Tips Sheets, Checklists, Vocabulary, so students can easily reference them during activities
+* Openly display Tips Sheets, checklists, vocabulary for easy reference during activities

 ### Explicitly teach and model collaboration

-* Teach and use collaborative language to support students in asking for and offering help (Refer to Collaborative Discussion Framework)
+* Teach and use collaborative language to support learners in asking for and offering help (Refer to Collaborative Discussion Framework)
 * Use and display Tip Sheets to support collaboration (e.g. Giving Feedback, We Collaborate)

-### Remind students to use collaborative strategies and language
+### Remind learners to use collaborative strategies and language

+* Use prompts to invite engagement with others

-* Use prompts, such as, “Listen to your friend’s ideas”, “Try to help each other, before you ask me for help.”
+  * "Let's listen to your friend’s ideas.”
+  * "Try to help each other, before you ask me for help.”
 * Refer to Tips Sheets and other tools to use as a reference or for self-monitoring (see Strategies to Support Collaborative Discussion Framework)

 ### Explore and practice different models of group work and collaboration

 * Consider using combinations of less structured and more structured groupings and models (e.g. pairs, groups of 3 or 4, use of timers, assigned roles)
 * Consider cross-age groupings (Coding Buddies) to promote peer tutoring opportunities
-* Consider the strengths and needs of individual students when grouping students.
+* Consider the strengths and needs of individual learners when grouping learners.
-* Monitor to ensure all students are actively involved
+* Monitor to ensure all learners are actively involved

 **Adapted with permission from:**